cathymonkey/Unit_3/iEat_foodStockApp/iEat.md

             padding: dp(30)
             spacing: dp(25)

+           ## Create textfields for users to input the info
             MDTextField:
                 id: username_input
                 hint_text:"Username"
+                # set up the maximum length for valid input
                 max_text_length: 20
                 color_mode: "primary"
+                # turn on the `helper_text_mode` to show the reason of errors when the user inputs info inproperly
                 helper_text:"Invalid username"
                 helper_text_mode:"on_error"
+                # set up an icon on the very right of the textfield to help visualize what information the user should provide
                 icon_right:"account-box"
+                # Set up that the textfield is required to fill out.
                 required:True

             MDTextField:
                 id: email_input
                 hint_text:"Email"
+                # set up the maximum length for a valid email
                 max_text_length: 50
                 color_mode:"primary"
                 icon_right:"email"